-- B. Placement testing is mandatory for full-time and part-time students. - C. Students may be deemed exempt from the placement testing requirement according to the provisions outlined in the Placement Testing procedure.
-Exemptions may be granted: - for students who have earned a minimum of 500 in the verbal and a minimum of 500 in the math sections on the SAT exams; - 2. for students who have an earned degree (associate's or higher) from an accredited institution; - 3. for students who are degree candidates at another institution (visiting students); - for students who have transferred to LCCC from another institution where they received a GPA of 2.0 or above upon the completion of 12 or more credits; - 5. for students who are readmitted to LCCC
+B. Placement testing is mandatory for full-time and part-time students with the following exemptions:

+- for students who have earned a minimum of 500 in the verbal and a minimum of 500 in the math sections on the SAT exams; - for students who have an earned degree (associate's or higher) from an accredited institution; - 3. for students who are degree candidates at another institution (visiting students); - for students who have transferred to LCCC from another institution where they received a GPA of 2.0 or above upon the completion of 12 or more credits; - for students who are readmitted to LCCC and have received a GPA of 2.0 or above upon the completion of 12 or more credits at LCCC; or,

-- and have received a GPA of 2.0 or above upon the completion of 12 or more credits at LCCC; or, - 6. in special cases with the recommendation of the student's counselor, academic dean, the Vice President of Academic Affairs and with the approval of the President.
+6. in special cases with the recommendation of the student's counselor, academic dean, the Vice President of Academic Affairs and with the approval of the President.